Table of Contents

 According to Britannica, there are more than 43,000 different species of spiders found in the world.
 You notice a spider bite on a dog.
 What should you do?

-With only a small percentage being considered dangerous (albeit deadly to both dogs and humans).
-How dangerous a spider is varied some when considering dog anatomy versus human anatomy.
+With only a tiny percentage being considered dangerous (albeit deadly to both dogs and humans).
+How difficult a spider is varied some when considering dog anatomy versus human anatomy.

 Generally, spider venom is designed to be efficient against smaller animals, like cats or dogs.

-Some spiders lack the ability to bite dogs as their mouths are too small to penetrate the skin.
+Some spiders cannot bite dogs as their mouths are too small to penetrate the skin.

 This prevents deadly envenomations (the process in which venom is injected) when bitten.
-Other spiders are deadly to dogs and can successfully kill your pet.
+Other spiders are toxic to dogs and can successfully kill your pet.

 Four particularly dangerous spiders can be found in the United States one way or another: Black Widow, Brown Widow, Brown Recluse, Tarantulas.